acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_image_sign.md

 ```
   -a, --annotation strings   Annotations to add to the signature
   -h, --help                 help for sign
-  -k, --key string           Key to use for signing (default "./cosign.key")
+  -k, --key string           Key to use for signing
 ```

 ### Options inherited from parent commands